Sam Hird

-Adrian Samuel Hird (born 7 September 1987) is an English football coach and former professional footballer who is first team coach at EFL League One side Bolton Wanderers.
+Adrian Samuel Hird (born 7 September 1987) is an English football coach and former professional footballer.

 As a player he was central defender or defensive midfielder and notably had lengthy spells with both Doncaster Rovers and Chesterfield.
 He also played for Grimsby Town, Alfreton Town and Barrow.

 Playing career

 Leeds United

 Born in Norton, Doncaster, South Yorkshire, Hird signed terms with Aston Villa at a young age after catching the eyes of scouts, before moving on to sign for the Leeds United Academy at the age of ten.
 Hird initially played as a striker before being developed into a defender at Leeds.
 He captained the youth and reserve sides before moving on.

 Doncaster Rovers

 Hird was signed by Doncaster Rovers on a three-month loan from Leeds United in February 2007.
 He was released by Leeds at the end of the 2006–07 season and was signed by Doncaster Rovers on 2 July 2007.
 He joined Grimsby Town on a month's loan in November 2007.
 This was extended for a second month in December.

 Hird broke into the Doncaster side late in the 2007–08 season after an injury crisis hit Rovers in defence.
-Hird put in several impressive performances and was part of the side that beat Leeds United (his former club) 1–0 at Wembley Stadium in the League One Play-off final to win promotion to the Championship.
+Hird put in several impressive performances and was part of the side that beat Leeds United (his former club) 1–0 at Wembley Stadium in the League One play-off final to win promotion to the Championship.

 Hird formed an impressive partnership with Matt Mills in Rovers first season in the Championship.
 He has been in and out of the team over the years, but was always seen as a dependable squad player in a very impressive rovers team.
 In 2011 Hird once again signed a contract extension, this time for an extra year.
 In May 2012, Hird was released by the club, after turning down the offer of a new contract to join Chesterfield.